dineshkummarc/phpmyBugs2/README.md

 - [ ] phpmyBugs/: : the theme \phpmyBugs\public\theme\pmb-red, shows dark blue color instead of red as marked in the theme.
 - [x] /phpmyBugs/index.php?project=default&page=dashboard: the language dropdown field shows language short names, thats why user is not able to understand the languages
 - [x] duplicate language files exists on the server like fr, french & en, English. removed redundent language files en and fr.
-- [ ] portal name is used a hardcoded name in several places of the portal.
+- [ ] portal name is used as hardcoded name in several places of the portal.
 - [ ] deprecation alerts on upgrading the test env to php7.4.33
 - [ ] /phpmyBugs/: error 'Wrong token.
 Please send again the form.'
 - [ ] /phpmyBugs/: Extend the settings to have themes based UI.
+- [ ] seperate General settings from Global settings to have seperate section
+- [ ] make default theme as that of phpmybugs default theme

 ### v2.2
 - [ ] New Language supported (_cmn_)